Minimum Grade 12 or equivalent with credits at or above the general level

 Firefighting is not just a job, it’s a lifestyle.

-In the Basic Firefighting program, you will learn the fundamental fire fighting skills needed to keep yourself, your colleagues, and the public safe in critical situations.
+In the Basic Firefighting program, you will learn the fundamental firefighting skills needed to keep yourself, your colleagues, and the public safe in critical situations.
 Training at an off-campus site offers you firefighting experience in a controlled environment.
-In these training simulations you will learn about fire behaviour, motor vehicle extraction, medical first response, and communication.
+You will learn about fire behaviour, motor vehicle extraction, medical first response, and communication in these training simulations.

 Field training familiarizes students with equipment, including trucks, pumps, respirators, and hydraulic rescue tools such as Jaws of Life, to deal with fires, automotive accidents and public safety incidents.